 Civil Justice & Legal Reform

-Allow employers to refuse to employ or to terminate from employment someone convicted of a felony and require uniform enforcement at the state, county, and municipal levels, pre-empting local governments from treating felons as a protected class.
+Allow employers to terminate or refuse to employ someone convicted of a felony.
+Require uniform enforcement at the state, county and municipal levels, pre-empting local governments from treating felons as a protected class.